Home » Blog » Is Your Sunscreen Working? 4 Ingredients to look for when you make your next purchase.

 Posted by: OPAL Aesthetics in Skin Care

-It’s that time of the year when we need to be especially careful about applying our sunscreens.
-Ultraviolet exposure is the predominate factor in aging.
+It’s that time of the year when you need to be especially careful about applying sunscreen.
+Ultraviolet exposure is the leading factor in aging.
 Research shows that 80-90 percent of extrinsic aging comes from sun exposure.
-UV exposure leads not only to skin cancers, but wrinkles, brown spots, capillary damage, and collagen and elastin deterioration.
-Sunscreens need to protect against both UVB and UVA rays.
-UVB rays are those that give us sunburns and tans, while UVA rays are known as the "aging rays".
-They penetrate much deeper into the skin and can even penetrate through glass!
+UV exposure also leads to not only skin cancers, but wrinkles, brown spots, capillary damage, and collagen and elastin deterioration.
+Sunscreens can help, but they need to protect against both UVB and UVA rays.
+UVB rays are those that give us sunburns and tans, while UVA rays are known as the “aging rays”.
+They penetrate much deeper into the skin and can even penetrate through glass.
 This is why it’s important to wear sunscreen even when you’re just going to be in the car.
 You should always wear “broad spectrum” sunscreen, meaning it protects you from both types of rays.
 Unfortunately, the SPF rating only applies to UVB protection.
 At this time, the FDA does not require UVA ratings on products.
 A system has been designed to rate UVA protection, but has yet to be implemented.
 Look for it on products in the near future.

 When purchasing sunscreen this summer, look for these ingredients, which protect against UVA rays:

 - Avobensone (Parsol 1789)

 - Titanium Dioxide